ABOUT OUR DIRECTORS

 Head Choir Director

-Ms. Baker has worked along side the Stratford Playhouse in several of their productions.
-She has directed Chicago (2014), A Chorus Line (2016), Avenue Q (2016), Little Women (2017), and Pippin (2019).
-She has also worked as the music director for several productions.
-She was assistant music director for Bye Bye Birdie (2015), co-music director for Anything Goes (2016), and music director for Me and My Girl (2017), Addams Family (2018), Newsies (2019), Drowsy Chaperone (2020), Something Rotten (2021), Peter Pan (2022) and Young Frankenstein (2023).
-Ms. Baker was the conductor for Legally Blonde (2022).
-Stratford Playhouse has received multiple Tommy Tune Award nominations for Best Musical Direction for her direction and guidance.
-She received the award for Best Music Direction for the production of Young Frankenstein.
-Choirs under her direction have received sweepstakes at the UIL Concert and Sightreading Evaluation.
+Mrs. Chenault has worked closely with the Stratford Playhouse on numerous productions, both as a director and music director.
+She directed Chicago (2014), A Chorus Line (2016), Avenue Q (2016), Little Women (2017), and Pippin (2019), and served as music director for Me and My Girl (2017), Addams Family (2018), Newsies (2019), Drowsy Chaperone (2020), Something Rotten (2021), Peter Pan (2022), Young Frankenstein (2023), 42nd Street (2024), and The Little Mermaid (2025).
+She also conducted Legally Blonde (2022).
+Under her musical leadership, the Playhouse has received multiple Tommy Tune Award nominations and won Best Musical Direction for Young Frankenstein.

 Gyasi Blanton